What Are Heirloom Seeds?

 Heirloom varieties are not tampered with or modified in any way.
 This results in a healthy bio-diversity of seed types that can often have better resistance to various crop diseases and many other benefits.

-Heirloom seeds can be a great way to start a garden and provide a connection to the past.
+These can be a great way to start a garden and provide a connection to the past.
 Here are what heirloom seeds are, their history, and how you can use them in your garden.

 Picking Heirloom Plants to Grow in Your Garden

 Heirloom seeds are available from most garden nurseries and you can also order them online.
-We’ve featured a few heirloom seed sources below, but just Google the seed name and you’ll be sure to find additional Websites to learn about heirloom seeds from!
+We’ve featured a few heirloom seed sources below, but just Google the seed name and you’ll be sure to find additional websites to learn about heirloom seeds from!

 Beans (bush)